surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 8.37.0-dev1 =

+(2016/10/29) Replaced the Object Cache Expiry option with new options for finer control of caching features.
+Refactored the Schema JSON method for a slight performance improvement.
+Added https://schema.org/Thing to the Schema Types array.

 = 3.36.3-2 =